mlcollyer/RRPP/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There were 3 NOTEs:
+There were 2 NOTEs:

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: 'Michael Collyer <mlcollyer@gmail.com>'

 New submission

-Possibly mis-spelled words in DESCRIPTION:
-  Evlauation (3:21)
-  radomization (8:95)

-** running examples for arch 'i386' ...
-[19s] NOTE
-Examples with CPU or elapsed time > 10s
-         user system elapsed
-lm.rrpp 11.25   0.15   11.64

 ** running examples for arch 'x64' ...
-[22s] NOTE
+[20s] NOTE
 Examples with CPU or elapsed time > 10s
          user system elapsed
-lm.rrpp 13.56   0.22    13.9
+lm.rrpp 10.71   0.09   11.17

 ## Updates
 \
-I have fixed the typos and removed on-screen printing from examples, plus reduced iterations to shorten elapsed time.
+I have shortened the number of iterations in the long example.
+The new submission note I assume must remain for the first submission.